Lancia Superjolly: Engines

 The engine was originally a 1.5-liter flat-four cylinder, and with 58 CV it has considerably more power than does the Jolly's V4 engine.
 From late 1966, the Superjolly was also available with the larger (1.8) engine from the upgraded Flavias, although the 1488 cc flat-four continued to be available alongside it.
 This, the second series, was also available on two longer wheelbases. the 1.8 produces 80.5 CV at 4800 rpm.
 From 1967, the Kugelfischer fuel-injected 1.8 with 102 CV was also available, but very few Superjollys were made with this engine option.
 The 1.8 was taken out of production in 1969, with only the cheaper 1.5 remaining available through 1970.

 Versions

 The low-loading truck - with a loading floor max height of only 482 mm - was available with a variety of bodywork, as a van, pick-up, ambulance, and bus.
-There were also special designs available, such as a mobile home version and a display truck for companies to show their new products.
-The truck was also used by the Poste italiane.
+There were also special designs available, such as a motorhome version and a display truck for companies to show their new products.
+The truck was also used by the Poste Italiane.
 The 1966 arrival of the much simpler and cheaper Fiat 124-engined, front-wheel-drive Fiat 238 marked the beginning of the end for the Superjolly, although it soldiered on until 1970.